As much as I was enjoying the comforts of Playa del Carmen, I couldn't resist taking an overnight trip to Tulum, an hour south by bus.

 The experience of being the first person inside the ruins was reminiscent of my visit to Machu Picchu.

 Due to Tulum's proximity to Playa del Carmen and Cancun, many visitors choose to make a day trip out of seeing the ruins, and therefore arrive in the late morning or early afternoon.

 Those who spend the night in Tulum have the advantage of arriving early before the day-trippers make their way down.

 The Mayan ruins of Tulum aren't as grand as some of the others I'd seen on my travels through Mexico, but their location along the seaside cliffs certainly ensures they have the prettiest setting.

-Once I'd seen the ruins, I walked back to the hotel along the access road, and enjoyed a big breakfast of fresh fruits, and an omelette served with rice and beans ($11), before catching the ADO bus ($5) back to Playa del Carmen.
+Once I'd seen the ruins, I walked back to the hotel along the access road and enjoyed a big breakfast of fresh fruits, and an omelet served with rice and beans ($11), before catching the ADO bus ($5) back to Playa del Carmen.

 If you want to stay at the beach in Tulum, it's going to cost you.
 But the views are worth it, let alone the powdery white sand.
 And if you're into kite surfing, there's that too!